How do I register my family?

 What are these groups for?

-- These virtual groups were created to help support families of children 7-12 transitioning from extended treatments due to cancer or organ transplant.
+- These no cost, virtual groups were created to help support families of children 3-12 transitioning from extended hospital stay for treatments due to cancer, organ transplant, or other medical issues.

-- Our goal is to help foster healthy sustaining family relationships when the additional support of music therapists, child-life specialists, social workers, and psychologists discontinues with discharge from the hospital.
+- Our goal is to help foster healthy sustaining family relationships when the additional support of music therapists, child-life specialists, social workers, psychologists, and others on the treatment team discontinues with discharge from the hospital.

 Who can participate in these groups?

-- Children 7 – 12 years old who have undergone cancer treatment or organ transplant and their parents/caregivers and sibling(s).
+- Children 3- 12 years old who have undergone cancer treatment, organ transplant, or other extended hospital stay and their parents/caregivers and sibling(s).

 - Since they are virtual groups, participants can join us from almost anywhere.